ShanayaM/expense-tracker-app/README.md

 # Expense Tracker

-Keep track of your expenses by logging them in the app using your phone's camera.
+Keep track of your expenses by logging them in the app.

 The idea is to:
 - Enter a new expense.
 - View past expenses.
 - Create and export charts.
-- Edit an existing invoice.
+- Edit or delete an existing expense.
-- Create an account/login using a database.
+- Create an account/login using SQFlite database.

 ...